nephila/django-app-helper/README.rst

 Helper for django applications development
 ******************************************

-djangocms-helper is a set of commands and helper methods to make developing and testing reusable Django applications easier.
+django-app-helper is a set of commands and helper methods to make developing and testing reusable Django applications easier.

 Being born in the django CMS ecosystem, it provides a lot of utility